Infolinks

 END IF;

-returns false, so it is better to place the salary condition prior to
+As explained above, the statements returns false if one of the condition returns false, so it is better to place the salary condition prior to get_dept_takes_two_minutes function.

 IF salary < 10000 OR get_dept_takes_two_minutes(emp_no) = ‘ES’THEN